scott7414/ghl-growth-tools-zapier/custom-objects/search.md

 This guide shows how to format the `filters` object for the **Filters** field in the [GHL Growth Tools Zapier app](https://www.ghlgrowthtools.com).

 > ⚠️ **Note:** Field values are **case-sensitive**, and phone numbers **must include the country code** (e.g., `+1` for U.S. numbers).
-> 🔗 External links open in a new tab.

 ---